Last Modified: July 30, 2015

 Bortezomib works by inhibiting the 26S proteasome.
 A proteasome is an enzyme that is responsible for breaking down proteins in all cells (healthy or cancerous).
 By blocking the action of proteasome, protein builds up in the cells and causes them to die, therefore preventing tumor growth.

-There are a number of things you can do to manage the side effects of Bortezomib.
+There are a number of things you can do to manage the side effects of bortezomib.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

 White blood cells (WBC) are important for fighting infection.
 While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
-You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4 F), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.
+You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.

 Tips to preventing infection:

 Peripheral neuropathy is a toxicity that affects the nerves.
 It causes a numbness or tingling feeling in the hands and feet, often in the pattern of a stocking or glove.
-This can get progressively worse with additional doses of the drug.
-In some people, the symptoms slowly resolve after the drug is stopped, but for some it never goes away completely.
-You should let your healthcare provider know if you experience numbness or tingling in the hands and feet, as they may need to change the doses of your medication.
-See OncoLink's section on peripheral neuropathy for tips on dealing with this side effect.
+This can get progressively worse with additional doses of the medication.
+In some people, the symptoms slowly resolve after the medication is stopped, but for some it never goes away completely.
+You should let your healthcare provider know if you experience numbness or tingling in the hands and feet, as they may need to adjust the doses of your medication.

 Your doctor or nurse can recommend medication and other strategies to relive pain.
-Also view OncoLink's page on pain management.